ateneva/dbt-data-transformations/dbt/README.md

 ### [dbt-audit-helper](https://hub.getdbt.com/dbt-labs/audit_helper/latest/)

-- `dbt-audit-helper` by [`dbt-labs`] provides a set of macros to compare data audits and can be incredibly useful when migrating from one database to another
+- `dbt-audit-helper` by [`dbt-labs`] provides a set of macros to compare data audits and can be incredibly useful:
+  - when migrating from one database to another
+  - for testing the impact of model changes

 ```sql
 {% set old_relation = adapter.get_relation(